coin-au-carre/cointools/README.md

 Coin Tools
 ----------

 A small bunch of C++14 headers which can come in handy !

+__Warning__ this project is a bunch of stuff I use or have used at a moment.
+It does not pretend to be used as a library.

 [![Build Status](https://travis-ci.org/coin-au-carre/cointools.svg?branch=master)](https://travis-ci.org/coin-au-carre/cointools)